-Maps - The programme allows you to include the maps created by the programme described below, but you should probably create files in the JPG format.
-The programme file oli_plot.prf in this case would need modification (about line 32, variable file_extension must be changed to .BMP) and the created BMP files must be converted into JPG or GIF.
-The final extension must be modified in the file oli_html.prf (about line 50, variable file_extension).
+Maps - The programme allows you to include the maps created by the programme described below, but you should probably create these files in the JPG format.
+The programme file oli_plot.prf in this case would need modification (around line 40, variable file_extension must be changed to JPG).
+When creating the maps, you should note, that the extension of the JPG depends on the size of the window.
+Smallest size is (PaleoTax/Map 2.2) 425x425 pixels.
+The file extension must be also modified in the file oli_html.prf (around line 60, variable file_extension) into .JPG.
+Do not forget the point before the extension.